inclusive-design/idrc/src/index.md

     borderColor: indigo-500
     title: Featured projects and tools
     content: '[See featured projects and available open tools](/projects-and-tools/)'
+    imageAltText: >-
-    imageAltText: 'Two people trying the inclusive coding learning environment the IDRC has created, which involves robots, tactile boards, and cards.'
+      Two people trying the inclusive coding learning environment the IDRC has created, which involves robots, tactile boards, and cards.
     image: /media/projects-and-tools.jpg
     imageShadow: coral-500
   - title: Our resources